buzzqw/TUS/OBSS/OBSSv2-eng.md

 To increase the Ability Score beyond 4, magic items or spells are necessary.
 The increase in Ability Score has a retroactive effect only for increases in Constitution, affecting the maximum Hit Points.

-The increase in Ability Score immediately applies the modifier to Saving Throws and Attack Rolls and Initiative; the increase in Intelligence affects the number of Skills acquired in the next level.
+The increase in Characteristics immediately applies the modifier to Skill Checks, Saving Throws, Attack Rolls, Initiative, and Magic.
+The increase in intelligence affects the subsequent level in terms of the increase in acquired Skills.

 >>> Players will still complain about the Ability Scores rolled, it's normal, especially less experienced players.
 Try to make them understand that they shouldn't limit themselves to looking at the Ability Scores but see the overall picture of the character.
 Suggest Feats that can help them compensate for the Ability Score values.